 St. Nicolaus comes on December 19 and kids get a small present, but there’s no big celebration, and many families ignore it at all.

 The festive period starts with the New Year’s Eve, the biggest feast, with special dishes, nice clothes (shoes are not important, if celebration takes place at home, as the shoes are left at the door), and the Chinese symbol of the next year crowns the table, together with the TV, broadcasting New Year Eve concerts and the president’s speech.
 The food, as well as the colors of the outfits and ornaments, must align with the symbol.
 Like, if it’s the year of the Earth Pig, the colors should be brown, golden, yellow, grey and no pork on the table.
 It’s a custom to get your house clean and all the things in order before the new year begins.
+The kids get presents from Father Frost and his granddaughter Snegurochka.

 Christmas follows on January 7, with a quiet family dinner, preceded by a special dish, kutya (grains with raisins and honey), to be tried before any other food.